Strap yourselves in and start your engines, because the Formula 1 Hungarian Grand Prix 2021 race starts on Sunday, August 1st.

 Can you watch F1 on Amazon Prime?

 No, you can’t.
-While Amazon is in advanced talks with Formula One to bring F1 to its Prime platform, it is currently unavailable to stream on Amazon.
+While Amazon is in advanced talks to bring F1 to its Prime platform, it is currently unavailable to stream on Amazon.

 While there isn’t an official way to watch F1 live, you can use a VPN to access the free-to-air coverage on Match TV in Russia or ServusTV and ORF in Austria.
 You may need to sync the footage to English commentary though.